imarsman/datetime/README.md

 timestamp format an attempt is made to parse it as such.

 For an interesting task a date package is being worked on which has no time portion.
-This was also the case with the rickb777 package but I am interested in being able to represent and make calculations on dates with a very large range.
+I am interested in being able to represent and make calculations on dates with a very large range.
 Most time libraries are optimized for very fast and accurate handling of time and date oriented operations and representing time accurately.
 I am interested in exploring the representation of dates in such a way that there will be no practical minimum or maximum date that be represented.
 This is as much of a learning excercise as anything else and I will see where it leads me.
 The dates are for the Gregorian calendar, which when extended to represent dates prior to the adoption of the Gregorian calendar is called a proleptic Gregorian calendar.
 The goal of the date library is to accurately allow for calculations such as the addition of years, months, and days to a date with an accurate accounting for things like leap years.
 So far that is going pretty well but more testing will be required.

+So far, although the underlying int64 type used to represent years can hold years in a very wide range, including well before 1 BCE, calculations of things like days including leap days and day of the week is written with positive year numbers in mind.
+More work will need to be done to deal with negative years, likely by using a year many years BCE as year zero so that all year calculations can use addition rather than subtraction.
+The main goal for now is to correctly handle CE year calculations.

 There may be some value in making a clock package that could be paired with the date package to allow for handling of dates and times outside of the normal